-Issues with poor cost-per-acquisition can be indicative of a need to cut ad spend, but they might also be hinting at a need to change the pricing structure for your offerings.
-Or they might mean that the sales team needs to shorten lead time in order to increase the number of acquisitions per month.
+Issues with poor cost-per-acquisition can indicate a need to cut ad spend, but they might also be hinting at a need to change the pricing structure for your offerings.
+Or they might mean that the sales team needs to shorten lead time to increase the number of acquisitions per month.

 No matter what is ultimately identified as the source of the problem, having a dashboard empowers all of your teams to have informed, collaborative discussions about challenges facing your business that are backed up by actual data and numbers.

-Epec Engineered Technologies uses HubSpot's reporting features to create a sleek KPI dashboard with all the most critical information, including "Form to MQL" and "First Page Seen".
+Epec Engineered Technologies uses HubSpot's reporting features to create a sleek KPI dashboard with all the most critical information, including "Form to MQL" and "First Page Seen.”

-Additionally, the "Marketing qualified lead" vs. "Sales qualified lead" categories, shown in chart-form under "RFQ to MQL", will help you tailor your strategy and determine which leads convert at the highest percentage, and what you might do to even out any disparities.
+Additionally, the "Marketing qualified lead" vs. "Sales qualified lead" categories, shown in chart-form under "RFQ to MQL,” will help you tailor your strategy and determine which leads convert at the highest percentage and what you might do to even out any disparities.

-4. Marketing Leads Template
+4. Marketing Leads Dashboard